 Looking for a new home is an emotional roller coaster.
 One moment you’re excited.
 Then, there’s confusion.
-This is especially the case when searching online for manufactured homes.
-Unfortunately, there is widespread confusion about what a “manufactured home” is and if it is the same as a “mobile home”.
+This confusion is especially the case when searching online for manufactured homes.
+Unfortunately, there is widespread uncertainty about what a manufactured home is and if it is the same as a mobile home.
+Additionally, many buyers get confused by the differences between modular and manufactured homes.
 This confusion is a result of many lenders and even home manufacturers who still use the terms interchangeably.

-Potential home buyers should be aware that a mobile home and a manufactured home are not the same things.
-There are several key differences when it comes to the age of the home, safety, durability, and financing.
+Potential home buyers should be aware that a mobile home, a modular home and a manufactured home are not the same things.
+There are several key differences with these homes’ age, safety, durability and financing.

-What Is the Difference Between a Mobile Home and a Manufactured Home?
+What Is the Difference Between Mobile Homes and Manufactured Homes?

-In the mid-1970s, the U.S. Department of Housing and Urban Development (HUD) enacted quality standards for manufactured homes.
-This is the “Manufactured Home Construction and Safety Standards” law.
-Further, it became effective on June 15, 1976.
+In the mid-1970s, the U.S. Department of Housing and Urban Development (HUD) enacted quality standards for manufactured homes with the “Manufactured Home Construction and Safety Standards” law, which became effective on June 15, 1976.

-Mobile homes gained widespread popularity after WWII.
-Veterans returned to a shortage of site-built housing for sale.
+Mobile homes gained widespread popularity after World War II as veterans returned to a shortage of site-built housing for sale.
 Manufacturers filled in the housing gap by building mobile homes.

 Mobile homes were appealing for several reasons.
-First, they could be built quicker than site-built homes and were typically cheaper.
+First, they could be built more quickly than site-built homes and were typically cheaper.
 Second, the ability to transport these homes was a plus, as many veterans needed to move their families to find new jobs.

-There are several considerations to keep in mind for mobile homes built prior to June 15, 1976:
+There are several considerations to keep in mind for mobile homes built before June 15, 1976:

 - Mobile homes do not meet HUD’s standards for safety or energy efficiency.

 - Most lenders will not provide loans for the purchase of a mobile home.